Analytics in ice hockey: RAPM

 RAPM (Regularized Adjusted Plus-Minus) is a new hockey statistic based on the RAPM statistic used in basketball.
 Instead of tracking a player's points, it tracks a player's shots, because they occur more often than goals, which is required to give the statistic a high number of samples.
 RAPM uses a mathematical model with ridge regression that takes into account raw shot creation, Corsi and xG, and outside influences such as Shot Volume, Shot Location (xG RAPM only), Teammate Impact, Competition Impact, Score Effects, Zone Starts, Schedule, Shot Type (xG RAPM only), and Even Strength State.

 There is a Corsi RAPM model that uses raw shot differential and a xG RAPM model that factors for shot location and type.
 The goal of RAPM is to isolate a player's play driving ability and quantify it with a value.

 xG

-xG models use UTSA and give each shot attempt a value depending on shot location and type.
+xG models use USAT and give each shot attempt a value depending on shot location and type.
 A shot from the slot might get a score of 0.30, whereas, a shot from the point may only get a score of 0.02.
 The model also takes into account if these shots are coming off rebounds or rush chances.
 This metric answers the problems of Corsi, which are that it values every shot equally. xG models essentially track which players are taking high quality shots.
 The more high quality shots a player creates, the more likely they are to score.